GeraldNdlovu/mac-ai-binance_futures_bot/README.md

 ---

-## Configuration
+## ⚙️ Configuration

-Modify `config/settings.py` to customize:
+Edit `config/settings.py` to customize:

-* Risk parameters (e.g., risk percent, max drawdown)
+* Risk parameters (risk %, max drawdown)
 * Indicator thresholds
-* Sentiment weighting
+* Sentiment weights
-* API endpoints and timeframes
+* API endpoints & timeframes
-* Logging preferences
+* Logging levels & formats

 ---

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please open issues or submit pull requests for improvements or bug fixes.
+Feel free to open issues or submit pull requests.
+We welcome community contributions!

 ---

-## Disclaimer
+## ⚠️ Disclaimer

-This bot is for educational and research purposes only.
-Trading cryptocurrencies involves risk and you should trade responsibly.
-The authors are not responsible for any losses incurred.
+This bot is for **educational and research purposes only**.
+Trading cryptocurrencies involves risk — trade responsibly.
+Authors are not liable for any losses.

 ---

-## Contact
+## 📬 Contact

-For questions or collaborations, reach out at [your.email@example.com](mailto:your.email@example.com).
+Questions?
+Collaborations?
+Reach out at [your.email@example.com](mailto:your.email@example.com)

 ```

 ---

+How’s this vibe?
+Clear headings, spaced sections, emoji icons for a modern touch, clean bullet points, code blocks with consistent spacing.
+It will look way nicer on GitHub or other markdown renderers.

-If you want, I can also create the matching `requirements.txt` or start scaffolding the first modules next.
-Just say the word!
+If you want, I can also generate a quick **requirements.txt** with typical libs, or help you polish the first module to match this style!
 ```